Pholisa-Fatyela/Book-Notes/Clean Code.md

 Topics span from choosing names for variables, to writing and formatting functions and classes, to designing system architecture.
 The overarching theme is one of software as a craft - like any other craft, the product is best when each step in the creative process is taken carefully and consciously.

+I highly recommend this book, especially for developers who work in Java.
+While the principles of clean code apply for most languages, many examples and suggestions throughout the text concern issues especially relevant for Java.

 <a name="toc"></a>
 ## Table of Contents